 What is Google Tag Manager?

 Everyone uses Google Analytics.
 If we go about by the builtwith.com data, almost 65% of the top million sites use Google Analytics.
-The percentage increases to over 76% when we only consider the top 100k sites and it reaches a whopping 93% out of the top 10k sites.
+The percentage increases to over 76% when we only consider the top 100k sites, and it reaches a whopping 93% out of the top 10k sites.

 Instead of writing code for tracking each such event, one can use Google Tag Manager.

 For instance, you can create a tag that will tell you how many visitors have read a particular blog or say how in-depth they scrolled to read it.
-Google Tags will send relevant information of an exact activity to Google Analytics or Google Adwords or any other third party tools.
+Google Tags will send relevant information on an exact activity to Google Analytics or Google Adwords or any other third party tools.

-Google Tag manager makes the tagging way easier without a need to write code for events or triggers.
+Google Tag Manager makes the tagging way easier without a need to write code for events or triggers.
 Copy and paste tagging codes once for a website and use Google’s tag manager UI to track events and fire triggers.

 Though basic knowledge of HTML and CSS can help you create better tracking events and triggers.
 As an example, if you wish to track multiple forms on a page separately, you need to able to select the right selector CSS class name for it.